-Numerical calculations are essential in verifying the effective field theory predictions, but it is important to note that the number of Haldane modes needed for the effective field theory does not necessarily correspond to the number of peaks in the graviton spectral function, since the latter depends on the microscopic details of the Hamiltonian.
-Fig.\ref{Haldane_mode}(d) is another example that even within the base space there can be multiple CHSs, which can be resolved by proper model Hamiltonians.
-With such interactions the GM within the base space (which is the conventional graviton, not the Haldane modes) can lead to multiple spectral weight peaks well separated in energy, though the total weight is captured by the coupling of the composite particles with the Hall manifold metric in the effective theory.
+Numerical calculations are essential in verifying effective field theory predictions.
+Still, it is important to note that the number of Haldane modes needed for the effective field theory does not necessarily correspond to the number of peaks in the graviton spectral function since the latter depends on the microscopic details of the Hamiltonian.
+Fig.~\ref{Haldane_mode}d is another example that even within the base space, there can be multiple CHSs, which proper model Hamiltonians can resolve.
+With such interactions, the GM within the base space (the conventional graviton, not the Haldane modes) can lead to multiple spectral weight peaks well separated in energy.
+However, the effective theory captures the total weight by coupling the composite particles with the Hall manifold metric.

-In fact, from an effective theory point of view, we can always use a single Haldane mode to capture all the GM weights outside of the base space, while all the GM weights within the base space can be captured by the usual composite particle action.
-While the known Dirac CF description for the Haldane mode strictly speaking only applies to the FQH states very close to $\nu=1/(2n)$ (i.e. for Jain states $\nu=N/(2nN \pm 1)$ with $N \rightarrow \infty$, and definitely does not apply for Laughlin states at $N = 1$), the general arguments here with the relationship between the GMP modes and the base space should apply to all effective field theory description, with or without particle-hole symmetry.
+In fact, from an effective theory point of view, we can always use a single Haldane mode to capture all the GM weights outside of the base space, while the usual composite particle action can capture all the GM weights within the base space.
+While the known Dirac CF description for the Haldane mode strictly speaking only applies to the FQH states very close to $\nu=1/(2n)$ (i.e., for Jain states $\nu=N/(2nN \pm 1)$ with $N \rightarrow \infty$, and does not apply for Laughlin states at $N = 1$), the general arguments here with the relationship between the GMP modes and the base space should apply to all effective field theory description, with or without particle-hole symmetry.